greycloudss/Sharp-Interest-Calculator/README.md

 ## Overview

 The **Sharp Interest Calculator** is a robust and user-friendly application designed to calculate interest quickly and accurately.
-This project is a mere recreation of the other interest calculator I have but in C# in hopes of learning it.
+This project is a mere recreation of the other interest calculator I have, but in C# ( trying to learn it ).
 It supports a range of interest calculation methods suitable for financial and educational purposes.

 ## Features